wailsapp/wails/v3/V3 Changes.md

 ## Window

-The Window API has largely remained the same, however there are a few changes to note.
+The Window API has largely remained the same, however the methods are now on an instance of a window rather than the runtime.
+Some notable differences are:
 - Windows now have a Name that identifies them.
 This is used to identify the window when emitting events.

 ## ClipBoard